 The economic shift caused many development projects to come to a standstill.
 The financial losses also caused investors to back out and also at a point the buyers were refunded for the islands.
 The halt in the construction in combination with the rise in sea level would later result in the gradual erosion of the sand from the islands.
 All the megaprojects were compelled to shut down; projects related to the artificial island were about to collapse.

 Most of the construction sites are shut down in no time amid this crisis.
 The declining demand for the project leads to the rapid fall of the price of the plots.
 Slowly and gradually the prestige project of Dubai was sinking back into the Persian Gulf.
 To top it off, the suicide of a certain buyer, the arrest of another for fraudulent payments, and most importantly the financiers backing out of providing funds to continue construction took a huge toll.
-According to Nakheel properties, more than 70% of the world’s islands were sold before the report declaring the islands were sinking.
+According to Nakheel properties, more than 70% of the world’s islands were sold before the report declared the islands were sinking.

 - The erosion of sand due to wind and water